 - Repeat step three for each of the payment reports associated with the check/wire number.

 Best practices for allocating insurance payments

-When a manual insurance payment is entered, you will enter the full payment amount in the center column at the top of the page.
-This amount now populates in the Unallocated field to the right of this column.
+When a manual insurance payment is entered, you'll need to enter the full payment amount in the center column at the top of the page.
+This amount will now populate in the Unallocated field to the right of this column.

-If there is a negative amount in the Unallocated field, this means you have allocated insurance payments in an amount that is greater than the total payment entered in the Amount field.
+If there's a negative amount in the Unallocated field, it means you have allocated insurance payments in an amount that is greater than the total payment entered in the Amount field.

 Based off the total payment you have entered, there are two reasons this can occur:

-- You have not entered the full payment amount
+- You haven't entered the full payment amount

-- You have allocated additional funds to appointments that are not associated with the full payment
+- You have allocated additional funds to appointments that aren't associated with the full payment

-Tip: If you'd like to see exactly how the unallocated amount was calculated, simply add up all the amounts in the Insurance Paid column, then subtract that from the amount in the Amount field found at the top of the page.
+Tip: If you'd like to see exactly how the unallocated amount was calculated, add up all the amounts in the Insurance Paid column and subtract that number from the amount in the Amount field found at the top of the page.

-Note: For even more beneficial information about insurance accounting, please see our Insurance Accounting Best Practices video guide.
+Note: For more information on insurance accounting, see Insurance Accounting Best Practices.